Per Dr. Bryan Matthisen, D.C.

-Injuries to the low back occur due to poor biomechanics of not utilizing proper hip hinging technique (bending at the hip), which leads to bending motions to occur at the low back, and weak core musculature.
+Injuries to the low back occur due to poor biomechanics of not utilizing proper hip hinging technique (bending at the hip), which leads to bending motions to occur at the low back and improper utilization of weak core musculature.
 Core musculature includes:

 - Gluteal musculature